-The team who can be attacked, and whose planeswalkers can be attacked, during the combat phase of a Two-Headed Giant game.
-See rule 810.7.
+The team who can be attacked, and whose planeswalkers can be attacked, during the combat phase of a multiplayer game using the shared team turns option.
+See rule 805, "Shared Team Turns Option."

 Delayed Triggered Ability

 An ability created by effects generated when some spells or abilities resolve, or when some replacement effects are applied, that does something later on rather than at that time.
 See rule 603.7.